Bokai-Bi/Unity-Tutorial/coolstuff.md

 It's a lot of stuff!
 Let's focus on one section at a time.
 This is the **scene hierarchy**.
 It displays all the GameObjects in the current scene.
 ![image](https://github.com/user-attachments/assets/5cb8cdf7-68b0-41c0-827a-317d018a9f6e)

-## Concept: A scene is a hierarchy (tree) of GameObjects.
+## Concept: A scene is a collection of GameObjects.
 A GameObject is the fundamental building block of your scenes.
 Everything in your game is made up of one or more GameObjects:
 - Player character
 - Enemies
 - Game environment
-- UI Button
+- UI Buttons
-- Particle effect generator
-- Or anything in the game, really
+- Anything in the game, really

+A GameObject, by itself, is an empty container that does not do anything.
+All GameObjects come with a transform (position, rotation, and scale).
+However, a transform doesn’t mean anything when the object has no behavior.
-We are going to make a rudimentary "platformer" today.
+We are going to make a basic "platformer" today.
 Let's first try to create an object to be our platform.
 You can right click in the hierarchy and click "Create Empty", name the object "platform".
 ![image](https://github.com/user-attachments/assets/4531db4f-d77f-439d-b98e-a0f75bdfcc1c)
 If you select the object and look in the Scene tab, you should see... nothing.
 ![image](https://github.com/user-attachments/assets/48625f06-e7c9-4428-b3f6-22b4acab0d47)
-Why is that?

-A GameObject, by itself, does not do anything.
-It has no appearance, no behavior, no interaction with other objects, nothing.
-Technically, all GameObjects come with a transform (position, rotation, and scale).
-However, a transform doesn’t mean anything when the object has no behavior.
+This makes sense since an empty GameObject has no behavior.
+To make it show a platform, we can add a new component to it.

 ## Concept: A GameObject can have an arbitrary amount of components.
 Components are solely responsible for all behaviors of a GameObject.
 The following are common components:
 - SpriteRenderer: Renders a sprite (image) where the object is.
-- BoxCollider2D: A collider to either enable collision or collision detection (trigger)
+- BoxCollider2D: A collider for collision
 - Rigidbody2D: Gives an object physics simulation.
-- Animator: Animates objects by changing arbitrary properties of components over time
+- Animator: Animates objects by changing properties of components over time
 - Camera: The camera!
 The game will not render if there is no object with a camera component attached in the scene.
-- Tilemap: A 2D tilemap. ~~My biggest enemy~~

 Let's make our platform visible by adding the "sprite renderer" component.
 Select the object, then click "Add Component" in the Inspector tab.
 Search for "Sprite Renderer" and add it.
 ![image](https://github.com/user-attachments/assets/7e71d28b-ced6-403c-be8e-b134f1f90631)